arbor-sim/arbor/doc/morphology.rst

     an optional spherical segment at the root of the tree, and their associated tree structure.

     .. note::
-        A morphology takes a sample tree and a flag that indicates whether the morphology has a spherical root, to construct the cable segments and branches, which are unique for any sample tree.
+        A morphology takes a segment tree and construct the cable branches.
         Meta data about branches and their properties that may be expensive to calculate is stored for fast look up during later stages of model building, and querying by users.

         For this reason, morpholgies are read only.
-To change a morphology, a new morphology should be created using a new sample tree.
+To change a morphology, a new morphology should be created using a new segment tree.

     There are two *constructors* for a morphology:

-    .. function:: morphology(sample_tree, spherical_root)

-        Construct from a sample tree where the ``spherical_root`` argument is a bool that indicates whether the root sample is to be used as the centre and radius of a spherical segment/branch.

-    .. function:: morphology(sample_tree)
+    .. function:: morphology(segment_tree)
-        :noindex:

-        Construct a morphology from a sample tree where it is infered whether the root is spherical or not: if the root sample has a different tag to all of its children the root is assumed to be spherical.
+        Construct from a segment tree.

     The morphology provides an interface for querying morphology properties: